brenosilver/CityFuture/README.md

 Currently I am building the framework that will backup all the systems of the game.

-Phase 1: Creating Buildings, Maps and Agents structure. -Current.
+<b>Phase 1:</b> Creating Buildings, Maps and Agents structure. -Current.
-Phase 2: Implementing basic functions such as when buildings upgrade, and the initial type & density of the building when instantiated based on the environment.
+<b>Phase 2:</b> Implementing basic functions such as when buildings upgrade, and the initial type & density of the building when
+ instantiated based on the environment.
-phase 3: implementing basic agents functions such as when they are happy, or their needs.
+<b>phase 3:</b> implementing basic agents functions such as when they are happy, or their needs.
-Phase 4: Implementing functions of interaction between buildings, creating chain of supply/demand of buildings.
+<b>Phase 4:</b> Implementing functions of interaction between buildings, creating chain of supply/demand of buildings.
-phase 5: ...
+<b>phase 5:</b> ...